EsterIso/web103_finalproject/README.md

 ### Inspiration

-We see a gap in the market for codepath merch
+We see a gap in the market for codepath merch, so we decided to create a website for to meet the demands of students, TF's and teachers to acquire them easily.

 ## Tech Stack